-A continuation of EN 121.
-The second semester is concerned primarily with themes about literature, as the student reads short stories, plays, poetry, biography, and novels.
-Prerequisite: EN 121.
-4 semester hours credit.
-A course for the beginning student who is already proficient in basic communication skills.
+A course for the beginning student who is already proficient in hasic communication skills.
 Content will include a more sophisticated approach to the skills of reading, writing, and speaking emphasized in EN 121.
 Eligibility will be determined by a general English achievement test and a writing sample.
 Eligible students may, however, elect to take the regular, less-demanding EN 121.
 EN 104, Speed Reading, is suggested as a supplementary offering.
 3 semester hours credit.